abouolia/sticky-sidebar/index.md

 #### resizeSensor

-Sticky sidebar has resize sensor feature when size of sidebar or its container element is changed the plugin will re-calculate all dimensions.
+Sticky sidebar integrated with [ResizeSensor.js](https://github.com/marcj/css-element-queries/blob/master/src/ResizeSensor.js) when size of sidebar or its container element is changed the plugin will re-calculate all dimensions.
 This option allow you to enable or disable resize sensor feature. ``Default: true``.

+Note: This option won't work even include `ResizeSensor.js` to your page, more details in [Usage with ResizeSensor.js](#usage-with-resizesensorjs) section.

 {% highlight javascript %}
-var sidebar = new StickySidebar('.sidebar', {resizeSensor: false});
+var sidebar = new StickySidebar('.sidebar', {resizeSensor: true});
 {% endhighlight javasccript %}

 #### stickyClass